MaciejGL/shaper/docs/posthog-setup.md

 # PostHog Integration Setup

-This guide explains how to set up PostHog integration in the Fitspace application for feature flags, session recordings, and page view tracking.
+This guide explains how to set up PostHog integration in the Hypro application for feature flags, session recordings, and page view tracking.

 ## Environment Variables